dopc/nisanyanbot/README.md

 # nisanyanbot

 	- Note:
-	  nisanyanbot does not work since August 2020, because of lack of server.
+	  nisanyanbot does not work anymore, since change of nisanyansozluk.com

 an inline python Telegram bot for [nisanyansozluk.com](https://www.nisanyansozluk.com/).
 To access the bot get the [bot link](https://t.me/nisanyanbott).